 The RX mixer converts the RF signal to quadrature baseband (AF I and Q signals), which are low-pass filtered and amplified before being passed to the CP board for analog to digital conversion (ADC).
 I and Q baseband signals (In-phase and Quadrature) from the mixer are also buffered and sent to the RX I/Q output.
-This allows attaching the KX3 to a PC or similar device running SDR software (pg.
+This allows attaching the KX3 to a PX3 Panadapter, or to a PC or other device running SDR software (pg.
 26).